 Delta Plan Biodiversity Restoration: WUR is a partner in the Delta Plan and has a permanent representative in each of the seven thematic groups.

-PEER: Wageningen Environmental Research is a key member of this partnership of eight of the largest European environmental centres.
+Partnership for European Environmental Research (PEER): Wageningen Environmental Research is a key member of this partnership of eight of the largest European environmental centres.